Back to: SQL Server Tutorial For Beginners and Professionals

 ALTER DATABASE TEST_DB SET ALLOW_SNAPSHOT_ISOLATION ON

-Once you enabled the Snapshot Isolation Level, then Open 2 instances of SQL Server Management Studio.
-From the first instance execute the Transaction 1 code and from the second instance execute the Transaction 2 code and you will notice that the Transaction 2 is blocked until the Transaction 1 is completed its execution.
-And when Transaction 1 completes its execution, then the Transaction 2 raises an update conflict which will terminate the transaction and rolls back with the following error as shown in the below image.
+Once you have enabled the Snapshot Isolation Level, Open 2 instances of SQL Server Management Studio.
+From the first instance, execute the Transaction 1 code, and from the second instance, execute the Transaction 2 code, and you will notice that Transaction 2 is blocked until Transaction 1 has completed its execution.
+When Transaction 1 completes its execution, then Transaction 2 raises an update conflict, which will terminate the transaction and roll back with the following error, as shown in the image below.

 Example code is given below: